AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------------------------

 # Feature #6 : `delete`
-## `delete` : Deletes the specified person from the address book.
+## `delete` : Deletes the specified student from the address book.
 ### Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 ### Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 -----------------------------------------------------------------------------------------------------------------------